Stoplight: visual modeling tools for creating your OpenAPI spec

 I also started playing around with Stoplight.
 I was curious to see whether the visual modeling tools for describing an API could take the tedium out of working in YAML on a line-by-line level with the spec.
 While using Stoplight to create an OpenAPI description for a recent web API at my work, I found Stoplight to be useful.
 It made it much easier to create the OpenAPI specification document.

 Stoplight’s visual modeling tools eliminate the need to be familiar with the format of the OpenAPI specification.
 You don’t have to know the data type for each property, whether the property needs to be nested or defined directly and so forth.
 That level of complexity has been abstracted away in a GUI for designing your API.

 As part of the visual modeling tools, Stoplight’s interface for describing JSON schemas (used in request bodies or responses) is especially welcome.
 Details about how to document JSON schemas aren’t fully described in the OpenAPI spec, so they can be particularly tricky.
 What’s especially neat about Stoplight is that you can paste in a chunk of JSON and it will automatically describe the JSON in the right syntax for you.
 You do this using the Generate from JSON button.
 For more details, see this section in the Stoplight getting started tutorial: Step 5: Enter the responses and response schema information.
 Here’s a short video clip showing this auto-generation:

-Additionally, you can toggle between the visual tools and the specification code easily.
+Additionally, you can toggle between the visual tools (the Form view) and the specification code (the Code view) easily.
 If you want to work in the code, your changes will update the content in the UI as well.
 The two sync perfectly when you make updates in either mode.
-Here’s a short video I made showing this synchronization:
+Here’s a short video I made showing this bidirectional synchronization:

 Not just simpler tools, but a design-first philosophy